eric-parsons/arctic.nvim/README.md

-A theme for Neovim using a cool blue palette with gold and orange accents.
+A color scheme for neovim using a cool blue palette with gold and orange accents.

 Built with Lush.
 See: http://git.io/lush.nvim for more information on Lush.